usnistgov/ai-bugfinder-testbed/docs/readme.rst

 - Dataset processing mainly revolves around cleaning, parsing and annotating the dataset.
 - Feature extraction consists in building a set of CSV files containing properties (features) of each item of the dataset.
+Various techniques can then be used to reduce the number of features and fasten the training step.
 - Model training uses the CSV files as input to train the weights of the model.
 - Model testing and validation evaluates the model performance on unseen samples of the dataset.